Posted • Last updated

 Our patient partner Linda Perkins, from Surrey, has been fighting blindness for the last 20 years.
-In this moving blog post, she tells us her story and the meaningful difference a true health care partner has made in her health and her life:
+In this post, she tells us her story and the meaningful difference a true health care partner has made in her health and her life:

 “I am going blind.
 Mercifully this has been a slow process that has allowed for adaptations to be made in small increments.
 I was not always this way, nor did I expect to be facing these limitations but here I am, now 20 years into this journey.